Fouad Chafik

-Fouad Chafik (born 16 October 1986) is a professional footballer who plays as a defender for the Morocco national team.
+Fouad Chafik (born 16 October 1986) is a former professional footballer who played as a defender.
+Born in France, he made 12 appearances for the Morocco national team.

 Club career

 In June 2016, Chafik joined Dijon, newly promoted to Ligue 1, on a two-year contract from Laval.

 On 31 August 2021, he moved to Switzerland and signed with Lausanne-Sport.

 International career

-Born in France, Chafik was called up for the Morocco national football team for the first time in May 2015.
+Born in France, Chafik was called up for the Morocco national team for the first time in May 2015.
 He made his debut for the Moroccan squad against Libya in a qualifying match for the African Cup of Nations 2017.